What medication is more effective for weight loss, GLP-1 receptor agonists or GLP-1/GIP receptor agonists?

 - Pregnant or lactating women or those attempting to become pregnant.
 This is not an absolute contraindication but there has been insufficient data so the drug’s effect on the unborn fetus or nursing infant is unknown.
 Additionally, birth control pills may become less effective while taking this medication so be sure to inform your provider if you are taking oral contraceptives.

-- Prior severe hypersensitivity or anaphylactic reaction to Tirzepatide or any of its components.
+- Prior severe hypersensitivity or anaphylactic reaction to another GLP-1 agonist or any of its components.
 Extreme caution must also be exercised in patients who have experienced similar reactions to other GLP-1 receptor agonists.

 - Diabetic Retinopathy is a relative contraindication.

-- When taken in combination with Insulin or any Type II Diabetic medication, the administration of Tirzepatide may result in the development of significant hypoglycemia.
+- When taken in combination with Insulin or any Type II Diabetic medication, the administration of any GLP-1 receptor agonist may result in the development of significant hypoglycemia.

 How do I store and inject the medication?

-Tirzepatide/Glycine/B12 is a bright pink solution that does not require any additional mixing.
-Your vial will not appear full as the vials are intended to hold up to 5 mL of solution, but typically only contain 2 mL to 4 mL of Tirzepatide/Glycine/ B12 solution.
+The medication is a bright pink solution that does not require any additional mixing.
+Your vial will likely not appear full as the vials are intended to hold up to 5 mL of solution, but typically only contain 2 mL to 4 mL.

-Tirzepatide is usually started at the lowest dose of 2.5 mg and gradually increased to allow the body to adjust to the medication, thus minimizing side effects.
+Treatment is typically initiated at the lowest dose of 2.5 mg and gradually increased to allow the body to adjust, thus minimizing side effects.
 After four weeks, depending on the patient’s response and tolerability, the dose can be increased in increments (5 mg, then 7.5 mg, up to a maximum of 15 mg weekly).
 Each dose adjustment is made with the goal of optimizing blood sugar control while managing potential gastrointestinal side effects.

-What are the most common side effects of Tirzepatide?
+What are the most common side effects of GLP-1 receptor agonists?

 Constipation: Make sure that you are drinking plenty of fluids to help you stay hydrated and to prevent constipation.
 Exercising 3-4 times per week will also help in preventing constipation.
 Lastly, consuming 25 grams daily of dietary fiber will also be helpful.